mdn/content/files/en-us/web/api/domtokenlist/values/index.md

 The **`values()`** method of the {{domxref("DOMTokenList")}} interface returns an {{jsxref("Iteration_protocols",'iterator')}}
-allowing to go through all values contained in the `DOMTokenList`.
+allowing the caller to go through all values contained in the `DOMTokenList`.
 The individual values are {{jsxref("String")}} objects.

 ## Syntax